I-907Premium Processing

 Decode your status update →

 GreenLight is an independent tool and is NOT affiliated with USCIS, DHS, or any U.S. government agency.
 Nothing on this page constitutes legal advice.
-Timelines are typical ranges.
-Your case may differ based on your individual circumstances.
+Timing depends on the filing category, office, notices, and case-specific facts.
 Always consult a licensed immigration attorney for advice specific to your situation.
 Verify all information at uscis.gov.